Computing Approximate Greatest Common Right Divisors of Differential Polynomials: Implementation of Approximate GCRD

 Before we can compute a GCRD numerically, the rank of the differential Sylvester matrix needs to be determined.
 Our numeric rank algorithm is an adaptation of the rank algorithm used by \cite{CGTW95}.
 There are

-trivial singular values, and $\mu/2 < \mu+d+1$, the column block size.
+trivial singular values\footnote{The inflated differential Sylvester matrix has more columns than rows, however the nullspace of the columns contains the information pertaining to the GCRD.
+The trivial singular values are the zero singular values occuring from there being more columns than rows.}, and $\mu/2 < \mu+d+1$, the column block size.
 These trivial singular values need to be accounted for when annihilating small singular values.
 In the full rank case, we should not underestimate the rank of $S$ by inferring from $\Shat$, as there are strictly fewer trivial singular values than the column block size.

 Algorithm~\ref{alg:RankAlg} computes a reasonable guess for the degree in $\D$ of an approximate GCRD, although it is not generally certifiable.
-When $\gcrd(f,g)$ is non-trivial (no errors present in the input coefficients), we compute the degree of the GCRD of $f$ and $g$.
+When $\gcrd(f,g)$ is non-trivial (no errors present in the input coefficients), we compute (generically) the degree of the GCRD of $f$ and $g$.
 In the exact setting, we can now formulate a linear algebra problem over $\RR[t]$ to compute a GCRD.
 We present two solutions to this problem.
 Algorithm~\ref{alg:NumericGCRD} solves this problem using linear algebra over $\RR(t)$.
 Algorithm~\ref{alg:heuristic-quadratic-gcrd} linearizes the problem over $\RR$ and computes a least squares solution.

 In the implementation of Algorithm~\ref{alg:NumericGCRD}, we take special care to ensure that $\lcoeff_t \lcoeff_\D h$ does not vanish when $h$ is normalized.
 If $\lcoeff_t \lcoeff_\D h$ vanishes, then this could be an indication that the input is ill-conditioned or content removal of $h$ failed.
 In either case, it is possible that this instance of the approximate GCRD problem will not have an attainable global minimum in accordance with Theorem~\ref{thm:global-min}.